 "Wow, I can't believe Lin finished that report so fast," Alicia said.
-Bethany replied, "Well, you know her family is Asian, so ..."
+Bethany replied, "Well, you know her family is Asian, so..."

-Example: discrimination
+Case study: discrimination

-John is a 70-year-old gay man who is looking to find a residential care home due to his growing need for support in his day-to-day life.
+John is a 70-year-old gay man who is looking to find residential home care due to his growing need for support in his day-to-day life.